This is a story in search of information about a Belfast-born pianist and composer.

 These were the earliest years of what became the well-known Belfast business: Joseph Rea – Jewellers.

-Sadly, Joseph died in 1918 and so the business was carried on by his brothers William and James, with branches in Ann Street and Castle Lane.
+Sadly, Joseph died in 1918 and so the business was carried on by his brothers William and James, in Ann Street.

 LH pic: Newspaper advertisement from 1915.